World Plants Logo

 Fruit Description

-The flowers are dense clusters of ovate samaras reaching a length of about 1 cm with two points at the apex that curve inwards.
-They are usually pedunculate and are attached to peduncles by long, brown, pendulous pedicels and develop in the spring after the flowers develop.
+The flowers are dense clusters of ovate samaras reaching a length of about 1 cm, with two points at the apex that curve inwards.
+They are usually pedunculate and are attached to peduncles by long, brown, pendulous pedicels, and develop in the spring after the flowers develop.
 These samaras are ciliate, giving the appearance of fuzzy or winged margins, and are a soft green colour at full maturity.
 Each samara of the European white elm contains one smooth, dark brown seed which sits closer to the base of the samara and has a diameter of around 5 mm.
 When ripe, the samaras become dry, more of a brown colour and will fall from the tree.
-The time in which these fruits develop and ripen is dependent on the weather patterns but will typically begin falling from the tree in late March or April.
+The time in which these fruits develop and ripen is dependent on the weather patterns, but will typically begin falling from the tree in late March or April.

 Colour Description

-The foliage is green that transitions to yellow in autumn, attached to branches by short, green coloured petioles.
-This species has brownish-grey bark with young branches that are more of a greenish-brown colour.
-The flower blooms of this species are purplish-red with green pedicels and the fruit are a soft green.
+The foliage is a green that transitions to yellow in autumn, attached to branches by short, green coloured petioles.
+This species has brownish-grey bark, with young branches that are more of a greenish-brown colour.
+The flower blooms of this species are purplish-red with green pedicels, and the fruit is a soft green.

 Texture Description